szist/code-reviews/README.md

 Everyone has a different process.
 My review process usually looks like roughly this:

 1. Check out the task (if tracked in an issue tracker for example), read through the acceptance criteria.
-1. Give some time to understand the requirements, imagine what would need to happen to do it with the limited knowledge I have at this point. (this can take from few seconds to max few minutes, otherwise I would just ask the author to have a quick chat)
+1. Give it some time to understand the requirements, imagine what would need to happen to do it with the limited knowledge I have at this point. (this can take from few seconds to max few minutes, otherwise I would just ask the author to have a quick chat)
 1. Read the PR description to see if there were any decisions made during development, any additional details that I should consider and might not have been clear to me.
 1. Briefly check out what it does for myself (running the application, starting up the service, poke around), nothing serious at this point.
 1. Review the code and **!!understand!!** the changes that are done, why they are done. (might be a second call/chat with author, if something non-trivial is happening)